Getty Square: Shopping district

 Getty Square is a bustling, multi-ethnic shopping district with very high numbers of shoppers compared with other Westchester downtowns (See Intermodal Transit Hub section below.)
 With significant cohorts of along with many ethnic groups, businesses benefit from an international customer base, including African-American and Latino customers.

-Farmers' markets and the CSA operate seasonally: St. John's Episcopal Church holds its market on Thursdays at the church; and Groundwork holds its market on Fridays in Van der Donck Park, across the street from the Yonkers train station.
+Farmers' markets and the Community Supported Agriculture (CSA) operate seasonally: St. John's Episcopal Church holds its market on Thursdays at the church; and Groundwork holds its market on Fridays in Van der Donck Park, across the street from the Yonkers train station.
 The St. John's Church's market is the oldest farmers market in Westchester.
 The CSA is operated by Groundwork.
 At all the markets and the CSA, produce can be purchased using government assistance programs.

 Retail and business banking thrives in Getty Square.
 Branches of all the major national banks are present, including: Chase with two branches, Wells Fargo, Citibank, HSBC, and Bank of America.
 Branches of regional banks and credit unions include: Atlantic Bank & Trust, Hudson Valley Bank, KeyBank, and Municipal Credit Union.

 Kawasaki Heavy Industries Rolling Stock Company is located in the Central Business District.